SolidSol/SolidSol/README.md

 | Web-2        | No                  | 52.183.102.245       |
 | ElkProject1VM| No                  | 52.183.102.245       |
 ### Elk Configuration
+A.) I used Ansible to configure and automate the Elk Machine.
+Using Ansible allows for a few

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...A.)
 Using Ansible allows for universal changes to be made within any of the VMs associated with the AnsibleThis allows for Universal changes to be made within any of the VMs associated with the Ansible.
 Keeps things consitant and fluid with the playbook established.